 Changes in the Kitchen

-You know how the wrong shade of lipstick can ruin your whole look?
-It's the same thing with paint!
+Just like the wrong shade of lipstick can ruin your whole look, the wrong paint color can make your home look dingy!
 Luckily changing the look of a space is almost as easy as changing your lip color!
-A new shade can enliven your space and I can't wait to show you how we freshened up our kitchen!
+A new shade can enliven your space and I can't wait to show you how we freshened up our kitchen with paint!

 I love sharing budget-friendly tips with you because saving money is one of my favorite things!